Fisheries Conservation

 Understanding the ecology of fisheries is critical to maintaining resilient, productive coastal and marine ecosystems.
 Fishing is an important sector of coastal economies, provides an important supply of food for human societies, and is an activity of great cultural and historical importance.
 But fisheries have also contributed to the decline of coastal and marine ecosystems through changes in biomass and community structure, disruption of food webs, and alteration of habitats.
 Using the Chesapeake Bay as a model system, we are addressing fisheries issues including the impacts of harvest, restoration, and conservation on populations, communities and ecosystems, habitat use, migrations and connectivity with other coastal ecosystems.
 To learn more about our fisheries ecology and conservation research, please visit the following webpages:

 Many species on the planet migrate during their lifetime, using different habitats during specific life stages.
 What habitats are most important and why?
 What environmental cues are migratory species responding to?
 What are the benefits and costs of migration to individuals?
 How can we best manage fisheries for migratory species?
 How do migratory species affect community structure and ecological processes?
-To learn more about movement ecology research at Smithsonian, please visit the Movement of Life Initiative webpage:
+To learn more about our movement ecology research at Smithsonian, please visit the Movement of Life Initiative and Mid-Atlantic Marine Biodiversity Observation Network webpages.

 Restoring coastal ecosystems has the potential to reverse centuries of habitat degradation and loss of ecosystem services.
 We are studying outcomes of oyster reef restoration and river restoration to determine if restoration efforts meet project goals.
 We also develop and test new, more efficient methods for evaluating restoration outcomes.